Nuitka/Nuitka/README.rst

 Constant Folding
 ----------------

 The most important form of optimization is the constant folding.
 This is when an operation can be fully predicted at compile time.
-Currently Nuitka does these for some built-ins (but not all yet, somebody to look at this more closely will be very welcome!), and it does it e.g. for binary/unary operations and comparisons.
+Currently, Nuitka does these for some built-ins (but not all yet, somebody to look at this more closely will be very welcome!), and it does it e.g. for binary/unary operations and comparisons.